Northwest Lower Michigan

 In recent years, much of the surrounding area’s cherry growing land has been re-purposed for grape vines, thus establishing the region as a center of wine production, as well.
 Highly regarded vintners of the region include Leelanau Cellars, Chateau Chantal, and the makers of one of the country’s best late-harvest Rieslings, Chateau Grand Traverse.

 Further north along US-31 is the town of Charlevoix, home to a handful of eclectic architectural gems created by the hands of local legend, Earl Young.
 Young’s designs often defy description and I Love Detroit Michigan happily defers to this great online article about Young’s life and work.
-Be sure to take a spin down the main stretch of their quaint and scenic downtown that includes a great drawbridge kids love and drivers hate.
+Be sure to take a spin down the main stretch of their quaint and scenic downtown that includes a great drawbridge kids love and commuters hate.
 You won’t find it pictured in our album, but keep in mind while parked, waiting for the bridge to close, that the Weathervane Terrace overlooking the channel is also an Earl Young design.

 Head west out of Traverse City on M-72 for about 25 miles and then turn either left or right on M-22 to find the crown jewels of Northwest Lower Michigan: Sleeping Bear Dunes National Lakeshore.
 Check out the National Park Service’s online guide to the park here, and keep in mind that I Love Detroit Michigan recommends the foot path to Pyramid Point for hikers, and the Pierce Stocking Scenic Drive for motorists.
-We know you’ll think we’re overstating the case when we tell you, dear readers, that both locations will present visitors with endless panoramic vistas of absolutely unequaled natural beauty.
+We suspect you’ll think we’re overstating the case when we tell you, dear readers, that both locations will present visitors with endless panoramic vistas of absolutely unequaled natural beauty.
 We’re not.
 We’ve been there, and we’re talking astrally projected vortexes of spiritual communion with nature, if you’re into patchouli-drenched crap like that.
 Hit the Dune Climb gift shop if you’re not.
-Ferry service from the town of Leland takes the daring to the wildest extremes of the park, North and South Manitou Islands, where backcountry campers can get both a close-up shot of the remote South Manitou Island Lighthouse and possibly eaten. -I♥DM
+Ferry service from the town of Leland takes the daring to the wildest extremes of the park, North and South Manitou Islands, where backcountry campers can get both a close-up shot of the remote South Manitou Island Lighthouse and possibly eaten. ~I♥DM